Urology

 Enlarged Prostate

-Enlarged prostate or benign prostatic hyperplasia (BPH) is a common condition in men over 55.
-As the prostate enlarges, it can put pressure on the urethra and cause issues urinating.
-Men with an enlarged prostate may experience symptoms such as frequent urination, weak urinary stream, dribbling of urine, urinary tract infection and trouble beginning to urinate.
+An enlarged prostate is called benign prostatic hyperplasia (BPH).
+This condition is common in men over the age of 55.
+An enlarged prostate puts pressure on the urethra and causes urination problems.
+Common issues include frequent urination, weak urinary stream or dribbling urine.
+Other symptoms include urinary tract infection and trouble beginning to urinate.

 Urinary Incontinence